cuttlefishh/papers/README.md

 ## cyanophage-light-dark-transcriptomics

-Thompson et al., "", in prep.
+Thompson et al., "Light energy and electron flow in Prochlorococcus during cyanophage infection", in prep.

 Code retrieved from `~/lightdark` using these commands: